jtnystrom/Discount/README.md

 ## Compiling (optional)

 To compile the software, the SBT build tool (https://www.scala-sbt.org/) is needed.
 We recommend compiling on JDK 8.
+Discount is by default compiled for Scala 2.11.
+(You can compile for Scala 2.12 by editing build.sbt and the various run scripts.)

 The command `sbt package` will compile the software and produce the necessary jar file in target/scala-2.11/discount_2.11-1.0.0.jar.
 (You do not need to install Scala manually as sbt will handle this for you.)